 - FluentU: The best way to internalize any French concept is to understand how native speakers use it in context.
 FluentU is an entertaining tool you can use to do this without even feeling like you’re studying.

 FluentU organizes the videos by genre and level, and suggests new ones based on what you’ve already watched, so you get truly personalized learning.
-Best of all, you can take your practice anywhere with the FluentU mobile app for iOS or for Android devices.
+There are also flashcards and fun exercises with every video to make sure you remember everything you’ve learned.

 - Online exercises: Quia has a helpful quiz testing your ability to form these tenses and when to use them.
 ToLearnFrench has an exercise that has you conjugate verbs in the context of a passage, giving you yet another example of how these tenses work as a team.